-It was designed against Specification X.27/40, with the prototype (DP206) being flown for the first time at Snaith on 27th March 1942.
+It was designed against Specification X.27/40, with the prototype (DP206) being flown for the first time on 27th March 1942 at Snaith, some 24 miles west of Brough, Yorkshire.

-Vehicles were loaded through the hinged nose of the aircraft which could be quickly swung open after landing to allow rapid unloading.
-The undercarriage oleos were also collapsed so that vehicles could drive straight out without requiring any form of ramp.
+Vehicles were loaded through the hinged nose of the aircraft, which could be quickly swung open after landing to allow rapid unloading.
+The undercarriage oleos were also collapsed so that a lot of vehicles could drive straight out without requiring any form of ramp.

-Owing to the novelty of such a large glider design, the GAL.49 was preceded by a half-scale prototype, the GAL.50.
-The sole GAL.50 (T-0227) was flown in September 1941 but unfortunately it suffered a landing accident at the end of its first flight.
+Owing to the novelty of such a large glider design, the General Aircraft GAL.49 Hamilcar was preceded by a half-scale prototype, the General Aircraft GAL.50.
+The sole GAL.50 (T-0227) was flown in September 1941 but unfortunately, it suffered a landing accident at the end of its first flight.

-One prototype and 22 production Hamilcar I were built by GAL at Hanworth in South West London, with a further 390 by a series of contractors throughout the UK.
+One prototype and 22 production GAL.49 Hamilcar I were built by General Aircraft Ltd at Hanworth in South West London, with a further 390 by a series of contractors throughout the UK.

-Many sub-contract organisations were engaged in wartime glider manufacture - notably those managed by Harris Lebus of Tottenham, which included AC Motors, Birmingham Railway Carriage & Wagon Co, and the Co-operative Wholesale Society.
+Many sub-contract organisations were engaged in wartime glider manufacture and notably, those managed by Harris Lebus of Tottenham, included AC Motors, Birmingham Railway Carriage & Wagon Co, and the Co-Operative Wholesale Society.

-More than 70 Hamilcar gliders were used during World War II, towed by four engine tugs, typically either the Handley Page Halifax or Shorts Stirling.
+More than seventy GAL.49 Hamilcar gliders were used during World War II, towed by four-engine tugs, such as the Handley Page Halifax or Shorts Stirling.

-The type was produced as the Hamilcar I and in this configuration it saw service in support of the airborne forces, especiallyduring Operation Tonga ahead of Operation Overlord and the D-Day landings in Normandy.
-Hamilcar's were also used as part of Operation Market Garden during Spetember 1944, delivering anti-tank guns, transport vehicles and essential supplies.
+The type was produced as the GAL.49 Hamilcar I, and in this configuration it saw service in support of the airborne forces, especiallyduring Operation Tonga (ahead of Operation Overlord) and the D-Day landings themselves in Normandy on 6th June June 1944.
+GAL.49 Hamilcar's were also used as part of Operation Market Garden during Spetember 1944, delivering anti-tank guns, transport vehicles and essential supplies.

 The final major operation for the aircraft was as part of Operation Varsity, transporting M22 Locust Light Tanks into Germany in 1945.

-In total some 344 Hamilcars were created and although records show they were extremely successful, there large size a relative slow descent speed meant they were easy tagets for anti-aciraft fire.
+In total, some 344 GAL.49 Hamilcars were created and although records show they were extremely successful, their large size and relative slow descent speed meant they were easy tagets for anti-aircraft fire.

-In addition to its base glider design, a small number of aircraft were fitted with two 965 hp Bristol Mercury 31 engines to become the GAL.58 Hamilcar X, which is described separately.
+In addition to its base glider design, a small number of aircraft were fitted with two 965 hp Bristol Mercury 31 engines to become the GAL.58 Hamilcar X which is described elsewhere on this website.

 Variants & Numbers